lqinfdim/lqinfdim.github.io/_pages/about.md

 - [Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet](https://github.com), A, B, C, **CVPR 2020** -->

 - Li Q. et.al.
 Should We Really Edit Language Models?
 On the Comprehensive Evaluation of Edited Language Models.
-Submitted to the Thirty-eighth Annual Conference on Neural Information Processing Systems (NeurIPS2024, CCF-A).
+Main Track Paper of the Thirty-eighth Annual Conference on Neural Information Processing Systems (NeurIPS 2024, CCF-A).
 - Li, Q. et al. Can We Continually Edit Language Models?
 On the Knowledge Attenuation in Sequential Model Editing.
-Long paper of the 62nd Annual Meeting of the Association for Computational Linguistics (ACL2024, CCF-A).
+Long paper of the 62nd Annual Meeting of the Association for Computational Linguistics (ACL 2024, CCF-A).
 - Li, Q. et.al.
 Parameter-Efficient Tuning on Selective Parameters for Pre-trained Models.
-Long Paper of the IEEE International Conference on Multimedia & Expo (ICME24, CCF-B).
+Long Paper of the IEEE International Conference on Multimedia & Expo (ICME 2024, CCF-B).
 - Li, Q. et.al.
 Harnessing the Power of Pre-trained Vision-Language Models for Efficient Medical Report Generation.
-Long Paper of 32nd ACM International Conference on Information and Knowledge Management (CIKM23 Oral, CCF-B).
+Long Paper of 32nd ACM International Conference on Information and Knowledge Management (CIKM 2023 Oral, CCF-B).